 A week later, Cherie Lee Town, 36, a mentally disabled woman with an IQ of 73, called police and accused her husband, Meredith, 36, of molesting their two sons.
 Perez arrested them in April 1994.

 Meredith Town was charged with 14 counts of rape and molestation of seven children.
-He pleaded guilty to four counts of second-degree rape and molestation and was sentenced to 20 years in prison.
+He pled guilty to four counts of second-degree rape and molestation and was sentenced to 20 years in prison.

 Cherie Lee Town was charged with 110 counts of child rape involving six children.
-She pleaded guilty to two counts of rape and was sentenced to 10 years and one month in prison.
+She pled guilty to two counts of rape and was sentenced to 10 years and one month in prison.

 In March 1995, Perez put Donna Everett, by then 10 years old, in his police car and drove around Wenatchee and East Wenatchee.
 The girl pointed out places—homes and buildings—where she said she and other children were raped and molested beginning in January 1988.
 She identified 22 places in all, including the East Wenatchee Pentecostal Church of God House of Prayer.